12 great reasons why sledding in Fernie, BC rocks. (Beside's KLIM lovin' it!)

 8. Snowmobile Events

 From the fast & furious Fernie Drag Races to family rides & poker rides held from Christmas through March, there’s always great sledding event for you to enjoy!
-See events calendar for details.
+See Fernie Snowmobile Assn Events Info, or Fernie's event calendar for details.

 9. Great Grooming

 Accessible, groomed trails are why Fernie appeals to a wide range of riders.
 Groomed trails lead quickly into the backcountry providing easily accessible big mountain riding for all abilities.
 Trails at Hartley Lake, Morrissey and Coal Creek will be groomed throughout the season.
-NB: Due to logging activities, Lower Coal Creek Trail and the Coal Creek staging area will be closed until futher notice.
-All access for the start of the season will be through the Morrissey Trails.
+Grooming Report.

 10. Nightlife, Dining & Entertainment